mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # Did I delay my launch to avoid rejection?

 During my two-month limbo between "done" and "launched," a friend asked if I was afraid to show my product to customers.
-Were all these tasks delaying my launch just a way to avoid the possibility of rejection?
+Were all these tasks delaying my launch just a way of avoiding rejection?

 The thought had occurred to me, but I quickly dismissed it.
 I used to work in sales, cold-calling customers and hearing "no" 40 times a day.
 Rejection didn't scare me.